AdobeDocs/workfront.en/help/resource-mgmt/resource-planning/overview-of-planner-hour-fte-cost-information-in-role-project-views.md

   </tr>
   <tr>
    <td>User</td>
-   <td> <p>A manual entry to estimate how many hours you budget for a user, for a selected time frame. </p> <p> <p>Note:   You can estimate the Budgeted Hours for users who are not assigned to tasks, but are associated with a Resource Pool on a project because these users also appear in the <span>Resource Planner</span>.
+   <td> <p>A manual entry to estimate how many hours you budget for a user, for a selected time frame. </p> <p> <p>Note:   You can estimate the Budgeted Hours for users who are not assigned to tasks, but are associated with a Resource Pool on a project because these users also appear in the Resource Planner.
 Their Planned Hours should be zero, however, if they are not assigned to tasks. </p> </p> </td>
   </tr>
   <tr>
    <td colspan="2"> <p>Consider the following when working with Budgeted Hours:</p> <li>